FEniCS/dolfinx/demo/documented/neumann-poisson/python/demo_neumann-poisson.py.rst

     from dolfin import *

 We proceed by defining a mesh of the domain.
-We use a built-in mesh provided by the class :py:class:`UnitQuadMesh
+We use a built-in mesh provided by the class :py:class:`UnitSquareMesh
-<dolfin.cpp.UnitQuadMesh>`.
+<dolfin.cpp.UnitSquareMesh>`.
 In order to create a mesh consisting of
 :math:`64 \times 64` squares, we do as follows: ::

     # Create mesh
-    mesh = UnitQuadMesh.create(64, 64)
+    mesh = UnitSquareMesh.create(64, 64, CellType.Type_quadrilateral)

 Next, we need to define the function space. ::